Cleanshooter/extract-us-city/README.md

 The goal of this project is high precision identification vs. loose identification (a.k.a Micro Understanding).
 So you won't get matches for Cities that don't have any refining context surrounding them.

-### Examples of what this will NOT do:

-"Brandon went to the park."
-This won't return results because even though there are several cities names Brandon there no context indicating it is a place.

-"Some interesting things happened in Charlotte today."
-This also won't return results even though we know Charlotte is a place (unless interesting things are happening inside of a person named Charlotte which would be strange BUT possible I guess).
-This is because we don't have enough context to know which Charlotte it is.
-Is it Charlotte, MI or Charlotte, TX or... (this list goes on).

-Ultimately we need enough local context to narrow the it down to one match.
-For actual examples see the test.js file in hte project or test it out on the [demo](https://cleanshooter.github.io/extract-us-city/#demo).

 ## Installation

 Extract US Cities is available as an [npm package](https://www.npmjs.com/package/extract-us-city).